 The type of footwear that you wear does cause bunions.
-We know that foot bunions occur in about 30% of the population of most Western countries but only 3% in Eastern countries.
+We know that foot bunions occur in about 30% of most Western countries’ population but only 3% in Eastern countries.
 They are seen most commonly in women and become more common as people get older.

-The slope causes the front of the foot to bear your weight, which encourages your forefoot to widen.
+The slope causes the foot’s front to bear your weight, which encourages your forefoot to widen.
 Also, the angle pushes your toes into the narrow toe box, causing the toes to become angled and squeezed together.

 With prolonged wearing of constraining footwear, your toes will adapt to the new position and lead to the deformity we know as a foot bunion.